Thomas Standfield

-Thomas Standfield (11 November 1789 – 19 February 1864) was an English agricultural worker, Methodist and trade union organiser.
+Thomas Standfield (11 November 1789 – 19 February 1864) was an English agricultural worker, Methodist and union organiser.

 Early life

 Thomas Standfield was born in Tolpuddle, Dorset, England to Robert and Elizabeth (née Baker) Standfield.

 Trade unionism

 George Loveless, Standfield, and other workers petitioned their employers for a wage increase to ten shillings per week, which was agreed by their masters and witnessed by the local Anglican priest.
 However, the employers soon reneged on the deal reducing their wage to 6 shillings per week, which was insufficient for a comfortable life.
 The workers then joined the nascent Grand National Consolidated Trades Union (GNCTU) and formed a local branch.
 As laws prohibiting trade unions had been repealed, the employers conspired with the authorities to use an obscure law forbidding secret oaths to arrest and prosecute the men.
 At a trial in Dorchester on 19 March 1834, Standfield and five other men were sentenced to seven years' transportation.
 There was a public outcry, and the six men became known as the Tolpuddle Martyrs.